 - Negotiating with the insurance company to reach a full and fair settlement

 - Representing you in court, if necessary, to help you seek the maximum compensation you are owed

 Contact Our Motorcycle Accident Attorneys to Get the Compensation You Deserve

 If you were injured in a motorcycle accident in North Carolina that was someone else’s fault, you should not bear the financial burden of another road user’s actions.
-The experienced motorcycle accident attorneys at Kreger Brodish LLP can help you seek justice through financial compensation.
-Contact our office today to speak with one of our compassionate, committed motorcycle accident lawyers at no cost to you.
+The Durham personal injury lawyers at Kreger Brodish LLP can help you seek justice through financial compensation.
+Contact our office today to speak with one of our compassionate, committed at no cost to you.
 We look forward to meeting you, learning more about your case, and finding out how we can help during this difficult time.